-1. We investigated the common structure of sites that provide entrance pages, the use of black hat SEO, and redirection pattern chains, in prize scam that starts with links in search results.

-2. We proposed a system to automatically collect redirect chains and found 976 entrance pages, 526 intermediate pages, and 970 scam pages.

-3. We showed that the prize scam is not a temporary campaign, but a large-scale campaign over a long period of time.
+- 1) We investigated the common structure of sites that provide entrance pages, the use of black hat SEO, and redirection pattern chains, in prize scam that starts with links in search results. - 2) We proposed a system to automatically collect redirect chains and found 976 entrance pages, 526 intermediate pages, and 970 scam pages. - 3) We showed that the prize scam is not a temporary campaign, but a large-scale campaign over a long period of time.

-The remainder of this paper is organized as follows: Session 2 present related studies.
-Session 3 describes the background of this research and the characteristics of each flow of the redirection chain.
-Session 4 presents the results of previous experiments.
-Session 5 describes the proposed method in the automatic collection system.
-Session 6 reports on the results obtained from the experiment.
+The remainder of this paper is organized as follows: Session 2 describes the background of this research and the characteristics of each flow of the redirection chain.
+Session 3 presents the results of previous experiments.
+Session 4 describes the proposed method in the automatic collection system.
+Session 5 reports on the results obtained from the experiment.
 Sessions 6 discusses a discussion of the results acquired and prospects.
-Finally, Sessions 7 present related studies and briefly summarize the results of this paper.
+Finally, Sessions 7 and 8 present related studies and briefly summarize the results of this paper.